Authors are invited to submit original, previously unpublished research papers.

 We will accept different types of contributions:

-Papers should be written in English, following Springer LNCS style including all text, references, appendices, and figures.
+Papers should be written in English, following Springer LNCS style - including all text, references, appendices, and figures.
 For formatting instructions and templates, see the Springer Web page: http://www.springer.de/comp/lncs/authors.html.
-Submitted papers will be evaluated by at least three members of the international program committee.
-At least one author of each accepted paper must register and participate in the workshop.
-The workshop papers will be published by Springer as a post-workshop proceedings volume in the series Lecture Notes in Business Information Processing (LNBIP) .
+Submitted papers will be evaluated by at least three members of the AI4BPM international Program Committee.
+The workshop papers will be published by Springer as a post-workshop proceedings volume in the series Lecture Notes in Business Information Processing (LNBIP).
+According to Springer's policy, the acceptance rate will be lower than or at most equal to 50%.
+For inclusion in the workshop proceedings, at least one author per accepted paper must register and participate in the workshop.
+Depending on the quality of the submissions, we also consider publishing long versions of the papers in a journal Special Issue.